 Soy contains large amounts of substances known as isoflavones, also called phytoestrogens.
 These substances act in a similar way as estrogen in the body and may also be antioxidants.
-The effects of soy are weak in younger women because estrogen is abundant.
-At menopause, however, the effects of soy may increase due to the decrease in estrogen.
+The effects are weak in younger women because estrogen is abundant.
+At menopause, however, the effects may increase due to the decrease in estrogen.
 Studies in animals suggest that soy can prevent or reduce bone loss by acting like estrogen and by reducing loss of calcium.

-In laboratory studies, soy isoflavones slowed down the growth of several different types of cancer cells, including breast and prostate cancers.
+In laboratory studies, isoflavones slowed down the growth of several different types of cancer cells, including breast and prostate cancers.
 Animal studies showed that genistein, one of the isoflavones, may interfere with tamoxifen that is used for breast cancer.
 But a new study showed that soy foods can benefit women with breast cancer.

 Patients should consult their physicians about use of soy supplements.